 Do You Need Extended Coverage On Your GMC?

 As your factory GMC warranty plans expire – or ideally, long before that – you need to decide what to do next.
-An extended warranty is a way to protect your vehicle in the long run, but it’s important to choose great coverage.
+A GMC extended warranty is a way to protect your vehicle in the long run, but it’s important to choose great coverage.
 The following questions should help you determine if a GMC extended warranty is right for you.

 Are You Keeping Your Car?

 If you plan to keep your vehicle for a long time, you want to make sure you have the coverage you need to avoid expensive repairs.
 On the other hand, you don’t necessarily want to write off a warranty if you plan to sell the vehicle.
-In fact, an extended warranty that is transferable can help make your vehicle more appealing to potential buyers.
+In fact, an extended auto warranty that is transferable can help make your vehicle more appealing to potential buyers.

 GMC Reliability and Cost of Repairs